wedaa/LongTail-Log-Analysis/README.md

 --------------

 56) RELEASE 1.5: I need to somehow show slowscans and bot net attacks

-60) RELEASE 1.5 (In Progress) I desperately need to optimize the LongTail_analyze_attacks.pl script since it takes so long to run

 63) RELEASE 1.5: Auto-report attacks to the various IP Abuse websites.

 67) RELEASE 1.5: Make a  5 minute "This is LongTail" slideshow explaining the